 Ah the foreskin….Has there ever been a body part more fraught with controversy?
 I think not!
-Since the beginning of time, male babies and adolescents have been having their appendages surgically altered.
+Since the beginning of time, doctors, clerics, and rabbis have been surgically altering male baby’s and young boy’s appendages.
 Some cultures see this as religious right, others a disease prevention strategy, while still others view it as a way of altering the phallus to something…more presentable, shall we say.

 The act of removing the redundant skin that covers the glans of the penis dates back at least to the year 4000 BCE.
 Bodies from this period exhumed in Egypt reveal evidence of circumcision.
 We know the Torah mentions circumcision as a practice mandated to the Jewish people by God himself as a way keeping a covenant with God and distinguishing them among other people.
 In the Islamic faith, circumcision or Khitan, is not specifically mentioned in the Koran, but has been a religious custom since the beginning of the faith.

 So why so much hatred toward this tiny piece of real estate on the male body?
 As it turns out there may be some health benefit to ridding yourself of this reviled appendage.
 There have been multiple studies looking at the risk versus benefit of circumcision in disease prevention.
 Studies in Africa indicate that, in heterosexual men, circumcision could reduce the rate of HIV transmission by about half.
 The exact mechanism by which circumcision protects against HIV isn’t completely understood, but it is hypothesized that the Langerhans cells in the foreskin, which are actually a part of the immune system, are a route for the virus to enter the body.
 However, there is no real evidence that circumcision decreases the rate of HIV transmission among men who have sex with men.
 Other studies show decreased rates of urinary tract infection among intact male infants and sexually transmitted infection transmission among circumcised men.